bregman-arie/ci-runner/README.md

 cirun --url <Zuul URL> --job <JOB NAME>

-For example: `cirun --url https://zuul.openstack.org/ --job openstack-tox-pep8`
+For example: `cirun --url https://zuul.openstack.org/ --job openstack-tox-pep8 --project neutron`

+## Supported Systems

+Currently only `zuul` is a supported system to use for reproducing jobs from.